open-cluster-management-io/clusteradm/README.md

 [comment]: # ( Copyright Contributors to the Open Cluster Management project )
-# clusteeradm CLI & CLI Plugin
+# clusteradm CLI & CLI Plugin

 A CLI and kubernetes CLI plugin that allows you to interact with OCM/ACM to provision and managed your Hybrid Cloud presence from the command-line.